jvhnn/README-Generator/README.md

 ## Installation

-git clone
+no instructions at the moment

 ## Usage

-Generates a README
+The project is support to generate a README file

 ## Contributing